BLCM/bl3mods/Aaron0000/Balands/README.md

 To The Last - No change.

-Explosive Punctuation - Increased duration to 5 seconds.
+Explosive Punctuation - Increased duration to 5 seconds, reduced the cooldown bonus to 5% from 8%, made the cooldown bonus factor in skill and gear boosts, and added 5% bonus movement speed per point.

 Short Fuse - No change.

 BOTTOMLESS MAGS
 ---------------
-Cloud of Lead - No change.
+Cloud of Lead - Increased fire damage to 4% per point.

 Dakka Bear - No change.

-Matched Set - No change.
+Matched Set - Added gun-damage Mayhem Scaling.

 Stoke the Embers - No change.